Lyme disease: For health professionals

 Patients with persistent symptoms following treatment of Lyme disease

 Most people with early Lyme disease who receive appropriate antibiotics recover completely.
-However, some patients may continue to have persistent symptoms following treatment.
+However, following treatment, some patients may continue to have persistent symptoms such as fatigue, cognitive difficulties and pain.
+This may be due to:

-• There is another condition that persists (for example, fibromyalgia, depression, patellofemoral joint disease).
+• another condition (for example, fibromyalgia, depression, patellofemoral joint disease)

-• An autoimmune process may have been triggered (for example, in the case of knee synovitis of Lyme disease that persists for months after antibiotic therapy).
+• an autoimmune process which may have been triggered (for example, in the case of knee synovitis of Lyme disease that persists for months after antibiotic therapy)

-• Permanent tissue damage may have occurred (in patients with previous neurologic involvement).
+• permanent tissue damage that may have occurred in patients with previous neurologic involvement

 Laboratory testing